SeatBoost-Inc/seatboost-sdk-docs/docs/push-notifications/configure-android-app.md

             appVersion = "MyApp/${BuildConfig.VERSION_NAME}-Android",
         ) { _, _ -> /* SBLog factory — see Getting Started */ }

+        // Optional: show a local/system notification when an auction ends with a cancelled flight
+        // and the live auction UI is not visible (see section 4).
+Omit if you do not use this UX.
+        SeatBoostSDK.instance.flightCancelledNotificationHandler = { auction, ctx ->
+            MyNotificationHelper.showFlightCancelledIfNeeded(auction, ctx)
+        }

         SeatBoostSDK.initResources(resources)
         SeatBoostSDK.setAirlineCode("AB") // your IATA airline code
     }